 The Regency period lasted from 1811 until 1820, the time during which Jane Austen's novels were published, and so it is the period assigned to her writings.
 This period directly preceded the Victorian period, and it is similar in many ways, but it does have some unique characteristics that should not be ignored.
 The British Empire had lost the United States, but was not quite ready to accept this loss.
 The result was the War of 1812, a war which resulted in yet another British defeat and no significant gains for either side.

--Pride and Prejudice Jane Austen: The gentleman’s daughter Jane Austen and her family had their place in the gentry within the social class system in England.
+-Pride and Prejudice Jane Austen’s Social Background: Jane Austen: The gentleman’s daughter Jane Austen and her family had their place in the gentry within the social class system in England.
 The gentry were the growing middle class which included the lower nobility and the “bourgeoisie” (land owning middle class).
 The “gentry” was a wide class with people with different fortunes in it.
-There were some with a vast wealth and others “at the lower end of the class”.
-According to the word gentry, the men in this class were called gentlemen.